sergant210/Middlewares/README.md

 return 'GlobalMiddleware';
 ```
-if you want your listeners to run before any MODX plugins, specify the argument "prepend" of the corresponding method:
+if you want to run your listeners before any MODX plugins, specify the argument "before" of the corresponding method:
 ```$php
 public function OnHandleRequest($before=true)
 {